SAPULPA, Okla. — Over the last century, a Sapulpa family passed down a building that is a beacon of history, sitting right on the Mother Road.

 The upstairs office is like a time capsule.
 It has toys, books, and even words of wisdom scratched on the wall.

-"I have those memories and now my kids remember my dad being here.
-And they'll remember the store and renovations and they have a whole set of memories that are completely different and independent of mine that they're going to be able to tell their kids," said Cornelius.
+"I have those memories, and now my kids remember my dad being here.
+And they'll remember the store and renovations, and they have a whole set of memories that are completely different and independent of mine that they're going to be able to tell their kids," said Cornelius.

 Cornelius said she has a lot of memories from her childhood, such as taking naps in the old bank safe.

-Her father, grandfather, and great-grandfather are honored that the building has been passed down to her, allowing her to pursue her entrepreneurship aspirations, especially alongside her business partner.
+Her father, grandfather, and great-grandfather are honored the building has been passed down to her, allowing her to pursue her entrepreneurship aspirations, especially alongside her business partner.

-"I would be nothing in this without Amie and you know she needs me and I need her and together we built this friendship," Cornelius said.
+"I would be nothing in this without Amie, and you know she needs me, and I need her, and together, we built this friendship," Cornelius said.

 Her 16-year-old son understood the gift that holds his family's history.

-"I think it's important to let the tradition continue to thrive because if you lose this tradition then it's something that will be lost then you can never really get a foothold back to this area of heritage," he said.
+"I think it's important to let the tradition continue to thrive because if you lose this tradition, then it's something that will be lost, then you can never really get a foothold back to this area of heritage," he said.

 She said she doesn't know which of her five kids will take over the building when she's ready to pass it down.
-She said she can't wait to see her children, grandchildren, and great-grandchildren share the space she shared with her grandparents.

 Stay in touch with us anytime, anywhere --